 With a company-owned discussion forum, the brand has the opportunity to play a more “supervisory” role over what is shared by the members.
 They can respond quickly to negative feedback and address a customer’s concern, opinion, or even rumors before they spread further online.
 The forum moderator has the power to restrict or delete inflammatory posts, fact-check dubious information that was shared, and provide clarification where needed by users.

-People seeking facts about a brand’s products, services, terms and conditions, etc. can also use the forum as a point of reference.
-Over time, the forum can help the brand to not only guide the narrative around it but also assist with building trust with customers.
+People seeking facts about a brand’s products, services, terms, and conditions, etc. can also use the forum as a point of reference.
+Over time, the forum can help the brand not only guide the narrative around it but also assist with building trust with customers.

 All the benefits of an online forum amount to good business sense.
 Its ability to get feedback from users negates the need to invest in expensive market research software and related information-gathering activities.
 The fact that forums allow businesses to administer help and advice through staff, as well as via other customers, also reduces the cost of customer service.
 It is often far cheaper than setting up a help desk or hiring customer support staff.